8 Questions to Ask Before Hiring a Foreclosure Lawyer

 There are some great lawyers right out of school.
 There are also some really inexperienced lawyers right out of school that shouldn’t jump right into complex litigation.
 Then again, there are some lawyers in practice 50 years who shouldn’t be taking on foreclosure matters.
 Someone licensed at least a couple years probably has the experience and knowledge to do a good job defending foreclosure.
 If they work for a firm that has very experienced foreclosure defense lawyers, then that is good too.
 You want the managers at a firm to have an expert understanding of foreclosure defense.

-Attorneys Doucet and Gerling have over a decade of legal experience.
-They wrote “27 Legal Defenses to Foreclosure” and regularly teach other lawyers on the area of foreclosure defense.
+Attorney Doucet has over a decade of legal experience.
+He wrote "27 Legal Defenses to Foreclosure" and regularly teaches other lawyers on the area of foreclosure defense.